 Telewest Blueyonder NTL Virgin Media

 I started with a dial-up connection from local company, Pinnacle, but moved to a Blueyonder cable connection when broadband came along.
-After several upgrades it now runs at 50Mb/s but that is shared by several computers in the house via a wireless network based on a dodgy Virgin Media ‘Superhub’.
+After several upgrades it now runs at 100Mb/s but that is shared by several computers in the house , nopne of which have a network adaptor capable of getting the full throughput.

 Canon EOS 1000D